-These Pulled Pork Empanadas are made with your choice of pulled pork, carnitas or cochinita pibil, empanada dough discs, and olive oil.
+This Pulled Pork Empanadas Recipe is made with your choice of pulled pork, carnitas or cochinita pibil, empanada dough discs, and olive oil.

 These empanadas are flaky and crispy on the outside with a hearty warm pulled pork on the inside.
 These are the best you have ever tasted!
 These empanadas are one of my favorite things to make, and can be served as an entrée or an appetizer.
 They are great for parties and you can save time by buying pre-made dough.
 The empanadas dough discs can be found in the frozen section of your grocery store.
 You can also use store bought pizza dough and divide into 6-8 individual empanadas.

 Empanadas vary from country to country.
 In Puerto Rico you have ground beef and in Mexico you have shredded chicken and corn.
 They are all the same in the sense that they are homemade dough with some kind of meat or cheese, vegetable, and spices inside.
 My favorite empanadas consist of ground beef, red onion, jalapenos, cilantro, lime juice, and tomatoes.

 Pork empanadas are a type of Latin American pastry that is filled with seasoned ground pork and other ingredients, such as onions, peppers, and spices.
 Empanadas are typically made by folding dough around the filling to create a pocket, which is then baked or fried until golden brown and crispy.

 Pork empanadas are a popular snack or appetizer in many Latin American countries, such as Mexico, Argentina, and Colombia, and are also enjoyed in other parts of the world.
 They are often served with a dipping sauce or salsa, such as chimichurri or salsa verde.

 You'll only need a few simple ingredients to make this.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need: